 Ever since the Affordable Care Act came out, some people who buy health insurance on the ACA exchange have to watch carefully for the premium subsidy cliff.
 The Premium Tax Credit is cut off at 400% Federal Poverty Level.
 If your income is $1 higher than the cutoff, you lose all the premium subsidy, which can be well over $10,000 depending on your age and your household size.

-If you live in California, as I do, you may be able to breathe a sigh of relief in the next few years.
-California passed a new law that extends the premium subsidy to 600% Federal Poverty Level (FPL) for 3 years starting in 2020.
+If you live in California, you may be able to breathe a sigh of relief in the next few years.
+California passed a law in 2019 that extends the premium subsidy to 600% Federal Poverty Level (FPL) for three years starting in 2020.
 California will pick up where the federal government leaves off.
 News media such as Los Angeles Times reported this in California Gov. Gavin Newsom has signed his first budget.
 Here’s where the $215 billion will go:

 “Based on federal guidelines, subsidies will be available starting in January to individuals earning up to almost $75,000 a year and families of four earning as much as $154,500.
 The subsidies to purchase health insurance will be highest for those who earn the least, with the lowest earners eligible for enough financial assistance to pay their entire monthly premiums.”